 Toll-free numbers are numbers that begin with one of the following three-digit codes: 800, 877, 855, 888, 866, or 844.
 Although 1-800 toll-free code is most popular especially among chat lines, they are not interchangeable.
 Dialing a number using a 1-800 prefix would reach a different recipient than dialing that number using a 1-888 prefix.
 Calls to each toll-free number are routed to a particular local telephone number.

-You can contact a RespOrg if you want to obtain a toll-free number.
+You can contact RespOrg if you want to obtain a toll-free number.
 If you need help locating a RespOrg, call or text the Somos Help Desk at 1-844-HEY SOMOS (1-844-439-7666), or visit www.somos.com/find-a-toll-free-number for assistance.

 The FCC’s role: